SaiVivekAlli09/Portfolio/index.md

 ## Job History
 ### Graduate Teaching Assistant at George Mason University 01/2021 -- Present
 <img src="images/gta.gif?raw=true"/>
-Graduate Teaching Assistant in the Department of Information Sciences and Technology, assisting more than 100 students for a Python-based advanced course.
+Graduate Teaching Assistant in the Department of Computer Science, assisting more than 100 students for a Python-based and Java-based advanced course.

-### Full Stack Developer at Tech Mahindra Pvt Ltd 11/2018 -- 11/2019
+### Software Engineer at Gap Inc 06/2018 -- 01/2020
 <img src="images/fsd.gif?raw=true"/>
- Full-stack developer involved in developing applications using Blockchain technology on the platforms of Bitcoin, Ethereum and Hyperledger using MEAN and MERN stacks.
+Involved with DevOps model in building small to large-scale applications and microservices and integrating it with the Retail domain.
+Collaborated with Agile teams for fast-track development to provide deliverables in line with architectural requirements as per the Architectural Review Board guidelines.
+Explored various tools like Splunk, New Relic, Jenkins, GitHub, Apigee.

 ---